 Angela Wesley is a proud member of the Huu-ay-aht First Nation and has worked since 1980 with First Nations communities throughout British Columbia.
 Since 1992 she has been providing advisory services in strategic planning, community development, communications, community engagement, and governance capacity building.
 In recent years her focus has been on providing assistance to her own Nation as well as the four other First Nations that are signatory to the Maa-nulth Treaty.
 As Chair of the Huu-ay-aht Constitution Committee and member of the Huu-ay-aht treaty, governance and lands/resources committees, she was instrumental in the development and community ratification of the treaty, the Huu-ay-aht First Nations Constitution and a suite of foundational laws that set the stage for her Nation’s return to self-governance in 2011.
 Angela acted as Speaker (Chairperson) for the Spring 2012 Huu-ay-aht First Nation legislature and the Fall 2011 People’s Assembly.
-She currently serves as the as the Maa-nulth representative on the tripartite Implementation Committee, is the Board Chair for the Nicola Valley Institute of Technology, a Board member of the Royal British Columbia Museum, and Board President for the HFN Development LP.
+She currently serves as the the Maa-nulth representative on the tripartite Implementation Committee and is a Board member of the Royal British Columbia Museum.

 Born and raised in Victoria, BC, Cory McIntosh has been working in public practice accounting since 1993.
 In 1999 he moved to Parksville, where he joined the Port Alberni accounting firm of Degruchy Norton & Co.
 In 2001 he became a partner with the firm, which eventually expanded and became McIntosh Norton Williams.
 As an accounting student 20 years ago, Cory worked with the accounting firm providing services to the Huu-ay-aht First Nations and now he chairs the Finance, Audit, and Risk Management (FARM) Committee for the HFN Development LP.
 In addition to being a Certified General Accountant, Cory holds the Certified Aboriginal Financial Management and Certified Financial Planner designations.
 He also instructs taxation courses at Vancouver Island University and currently serves as the treasurer for the District 69 Society of Organized Services.